cassmastern/lers-sandbox/docs/about.md

 # How This Site Was Developed and Deployed

-Well, basically, I had a project back in 2021 conceived as a flirt with the concepts of cloud, CI/CD, Docker, and GitHub Actions, and I chose the subject matter to be Docker and kubectl.
-For this, August 2025 demo, I 'containerized' the dynamic (development) layer and created topics dedicated to Azure Cloud and Azure DevOps.
-In addition, tweaked the layout, enhanced content navigation, and had ample opportunity to play with various build/version control/deploy/publish/monitor/etc — features, constructs, mechanisms and bugs.
-Thanks.
+Back in 2021, while working for a cloud-native device provisioniing company, I had a 'flirt' with MKdocs and GitHub, which I used to start an OSS (Operational Support Systems) glossary.

+For the current, August 2025 demo Website, I decided to 'containerize' the dynamic (development) layer and deploy the project to Azure.
+In addition and in the meantime:

+- created topics dedicated to the concepts of cloud, DevOps, networking and security
+- enhanced content navigation
+- had ample opportunity to play and familiarize with various features, constructs, mechanisms, processes and bugs.

+Much of the fun came from pretending to be a team — pulling from the remote repo to my Mac machine in the morning and pushing back in the evening, and then pulling from my Linux machine the next morning, etc. Hope I won't end up with a permanently split personality.
+Thank you!

 ## Architecture Overview

 The site is deployed using a hybrid static-dynamic architecture, containerized with Docker and served via Azure.
-It is built with MkDocs, a Python-based static site generator/platform and enhanced with Mermaid.js for diagram rendering.
+It is built with MkDocs, a Python-based static site generator/platform, and enhanced with Mermaid.js for diagram rendering.

 ### Static Site Layer